bespardon/Speech-to-Text-Transcription-with-Google-Drive-and-Google-Cloud-Platform/README.md

+This script was made with the help of chatGPT.

 # Speech to Text Transcription Tool

 This project is a Python script that uses Google Cloud services to transcribe audio files to text.